-) Supervised (Monitored) Child Exchanges (Use item 1) to describe visitation schedule.) a.
-Person to be supervised: \Box Person in $\textcircled{1}$ \Box Person in $\textcircled{2}$ by: Nonprofessional (name and relationship to child): Safe location for exchanges: (For more information on safe locations, go to https://selfhelp.courts.ca.gov/guide-supervised-visit Professional (list name, if known): (1) Fees paid by: Person in (1) % Person in (2) % Other: % (2) Person in (1) contact provider by (date): Person in (2) contact provider by (date): (3) Location of exchanges to be decided by provider. b.
-Provider's contact information, if known: Address: Telephone: Judge's reasons given at the hearing (See minute order or ask for the transcript.)
-Judge's reasons listed here: b. \square Person in $\textcircled{1}$ \square Person in $\textcircled{2}$ will visit with the children as follows: (1) \Box Visitation schedule described below:
+1 1

+Supervised (Monitored) Child Exchanges (Use item 11) to describe visitation schedule. .)

+a.
+Person to be supervised: Person in Person in Person in by:

+☐ Nonprofessional (name and relationship to child):

+Safe location for exchanges:

+(For more information on safe locations, go to https://selfhelp.courts.ca.gov/guide-supervised-visi tation.)

+☐ Professional (list name, if known):

+(1) Fees paid by: Person in (1) % Person in (2) % Other:

+(2) Person in 1 contact provider by (date):

+Person in 2 contact provider by (date):

+(3) Location of exchanges to be decided by provider.

+b.
+Provider's contact information, if known:

+Address: Telephone:

+☐ Judge's reasons listed here:

+b.
+Danson in (1) Danson in (2) will wight with the shildren as follows:

+☐ Person in 1 ☐ Person in 2 will visit with the children as follows:

+(1) Visitation schedule described below:

-Time Person to bring children to and from visit Location of drop-off/pic
+Time Person to bring children to and from visit Location of drop-off/pick-u

 Monday Start: End, if applies:

 Tuesday Start: End, if applies:

 Wednesday Start: End, if applies:

 Thursday Start: End, if applies:

-Friday Start: End, if apples:
+Friday Start: End, if applies:

 Saturday Start: End, if applies:

 Sunday Start: End, if applies:

-schedule listed above: veek \Box of every month \Box 2nd and 4t h week of every month

-(13) 🗌 Other Orders
+Follow the schedule listed above (check one): Every week Every other week Other Start date for visits (month, day, year)

-(Describe additional orders or refer to an attachment (e.g., FL-341(C), Children's Holiday Schedule Attachment)):
+Country of The country o ditional orders or refer to an analysis Habitual Residence of the ch attachment (e.g., FL-341(C) , Childre e United States

+or Other (specify): Jurisdiction and Notice

+his court has jurisdiction to make child cu stody orders in this case under the U Iniform Child Custody Jurisdic